jasoncmartin/StoreKitUI/README.markdown

    application's target.
 Under the "General" tab you will see a "Direct Dependencies" section.
    Click the "+" button, select "StoreKitUI", and click "Add Target".

+5. Now you need to add the Store Kit framework to your project.
+Right click on the "Frameworks" group in your project (or equivalent) and select Add > Existing Frameworks.
+   Then locate StoreKit.framework and add it to the project.

-5. Finally, we need to tell your project where to find the StoreKitUI headers.
+6. Finally, we need to tell your project where to find the StoreKitUI headers.
 Open your "Project Settings" and go to the "Build" tab.
 Look for "Header Search Paths" and double-click it.
 Add the relative path from your project's directory to the "StoreKitUI/src" directory.

-6. While you are in Project Settings, go to "Other Linker Flags" under the "Linker" section, and add "-ObjC" and "-all_load" to the list of flags.
+7. While you are in Project Settings, go to "Other Linker Flags" under the "Linker" section, and add "-ObjC" and "-all_load" to the list of flags.

-7. You're ready to go.
+8. You're ready to go.
 Just #import "StoreKitUI/StoreKitUI.h" anywhere you want to use StoreKitUI classes in your project.